Mess for Less

 making a chicken casserole

 Return the casserole dish to the oven.
-Increase the oven temperature to 450 degrees and bake for 30-20 minutes or until chicken has reached an internal temperature of 165 degrees F. Top with salt, pepper, and parsley before serving.
+Increase the oven temperature to 450 degrees and bake for 30-20 minutes or until chicken has reached an internal temperature of 165 degrees F. Sprinkle with salt, pepper, and parsley before serving.

 chicken and rice casserole in a bowl